What is .b, pronounced [dot-be]?

 The 10 lessons

 The .b curriculum is a set of ten lessons, each teaching a distinct mindfulness skill, and designed to do so in a way which engages young minds.
-The lessons typically include a brief presentation by the teacher with the help of lively, pupil-friendly visuals, film and sound images, and practical exercises and demonstrations to make the ideas vivid and relevant to their lives.
+The lessons typically include images and animations which bring these skills to life and most importantly, practical exercises which teach the core skills and make them relevant to the pupils lives.

 Putting mindfulness in a relevant context motivates pupils to become still and allows the teacher to lead them in some short practices – for example learning to sit still and watch the breath, be aware of different parts of the body, walk mindfully or become more aware of how the body feels under stress.
-It will typically end with an invitation to do some brief practices at home during the week.
-The whole course is supported by a student handbook.
+After each lesson the pupils are asked to do some ‘home practice’.
+At the core of each ‘home practice’ is an animation which explains the skill they have learned in the lesson and leads into a guided practice.
+The animations are available at www.dotbe.org.

 What are the benefits for the students?